venustrine/Polyzones/README.md

 If you find any errors in my code, or any tips you wanna send my way please reach me on discord @ venus#8501

 I want to learn more, and I appreciate any help that is sent my way!

+If you would like to join my RP server and view my projects in real time, visit discord.gg/projecthighrise